Murder of Derk Wiersum: Aftermath

 On 29 June 2020 Peter Schouten became the new lawyer of the state witness.
 On short term Bakkali will get a second lawyer.
 Peter R. de Vries becomes the confidential counselor and the spokesman of Bakkali and his family.
 On 10 July 2020, Onno de Jong was announced as the second lawyer of Bakkali.
 De Jong specializes in assisting state witnesses.

 One year after the murder, Minister of Justice and Security Ferdinand Grapperhaus came with the proposal to punish threats against lawyers, public prosecutors and judges with a maximum of four years in prison.
 Grapperhaus said about the lawyers, public prosecutors and judges: 'They play an indispensable role in our rule of law.
 These functions are crucial to independent justice.
 Any attempt of intimidation and threat is unacceptable.'

 In December 2020, the NCTV told lawyers Peter Schouten and Onno de Jong they are on a death list, because of their role in the Marengo process.
 Both lawyers will continue their job.
 Crime reporter and confidential counselor Peter R. de Vries is also in danger.

-On 6 July 2021, Peter R. de Vries, the confidential counselor and the spokesman of Bakkali and his family, was shot in the head.
+On 6 July 2021, Peter R. de Vries, the confidential counselor and the spokesman of Bakkali and his family, was murdered.
 He was shot when he exited the TV studio of RTL Boulevard in Amsterdam.
 Shortly after the shooting two suspects were arrested.
 One of the suspects, the presumed shooter, is linked to Ridouan Taghi.
 Peter R. de Vries was brought in critical condition to a hospital, he died on 15 July.